Elizabeth-Onyango/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. Global variable - Create a script that creates a new global variable. script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9. Divide and rule - Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
+10. displays the result of BREATH to the power LOVE